gshipley/summitlab14/Chapters/17-DIY.md

 In addition to supporting Ruby, PHP, Perl, Python, and Java EE6, the OpenShift Enterprise environment supports the "Do it Yourself" or "DIY" application type.
 Using this application type, users can run just about any program that speaks HTTP.

 How this works is remarkably straightforward.
-The OpenShift Enterprise execution environment is a carefully secured Red Hat Enterprise Linux operating system on x64 systems.
-Thus, OpenShift Enterprise can run any binary that will run on RHEL 6.3 x64.
+The OpenShift Enterprise execution environment is a carefully secured Red Hat Enterprise Linux operating system on x86_64 systems.
+Thus, OpenShift Enterprise can run any binary that will run on RHEL 6.3 x86_64.

-The way that OpenShift Enterprise DIY runtimes interfaces your application to the outside world is by creating an HTTP proxy specified by the environment variables *OPENSHIFT_DIY_IP* and *OPENSHIFT_DIY_PORT*.
+The way that the OpenShift Enterprise DIY runtime interfaces your application to the outside world is by creating an HTTP proxy specified by the environment variables *OPENSHIFT_DIY_IP* and *OPENSHIFT_DIY_PORT*.
 All your application has to do is bind and listen on that address and port.
 HTTP requests will come into the OpenShift Enterprise environment, which will proxy those requests to your application.
 Your application will reply with HTTP responses, and the OpenShift Enterprise environment will relay those responses back to your users.

 Your application will be executed by the .openshift/action_hooks/start script, and will be stopped by the .openshift/action_hooks/stop script.

-**Note:** DIY applications are unsupported but is a great way for developers to try out unsupported languages, frameworks, or middleware that doesn’t ship as an official OpenShift Enterprise cartridge.
+**Note:** DIY applications are unsupported but are a great way for developers to try out unsupported languages, frameworks, or middleware that don't ship as official OpenShift Enterprise cartridges.

 ##**Creating a DIY application type**